FAQ

 How do I create a Group?+

 Creating a Group requires a Pundit Pass or above.
 Pundit Pass lets you create a Group of up to 10 members.
 Big Group raises the limit to 50, Maxi Group to 500, and Club Pass to 1,000.
+Once you have a pass, you can create a Group, give it a name, and share the invite code with whoever you want to invite.

 Tournament Predictions